 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include the renovation of the original dwelling and subsequent extension at first floor level and the front entrance projection.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the erection of the garage and the installation of the French doors.